 Between 2016 and 2019, the Schorndorf real-world laboratory research project developed a needs-based and user-oriented system for local public transport in which the desire to travel was communicated by the user via smartphone, Internet or telephone, and the bus route was managed efficiently and flexibly according to the journeys desired by the users.
-In parallel, a vehicle concept was created with the crucial participation of the Faculty of Automotive Engineering at Esslingen University of Applied Sciences which took special account of the changed constraints resulting from the needs-based approach.
+In parallel, a vehicle concept was created with the crucial participation of the former Faculty of Automotive Engineering at Esslingen University of Applied Sciences which took special account of the changed constraints resulting from the needs-based approach.

 Schorndorf is a medium-sized town typical for the Stuttgart conurbation with around 40,000 inhabitants and a high proportion of car traffic.
 Three inner-city bus routes transport commuters and pupils in the early morning and after work/school, and late morning and in the afternoon they carry residents every 30 or 60 minutes between the central train station and shopping district and the neighbouring residential areas.
 These are mainly older people or a parent with younger children.